JOIN US IN AN INTERVIEW WITH LISA CAMACHO FROM FUNCHAL, MADEIRA!

 Lisa Camacho, a Funchal local, was born and raised in the city.
 She lived four years in North Portugal, but her heart was always in her birthplace.
 Since a young age, she had desired to be a guide and show travelers her little piece of heaven.
 Lisa became a Mountain Guide in 2016 and in 2018, started her own project where she shows her visitors the best of the city and mountains in Funchal and beyond.

-Madeira Islands, a remote paradise in the middle of the Atlantic Ocean, is a cluster of Portuguese islands comprising of two inhabited islands, Madeira and Porto Santo, and two uninhabited groups, the Desertas and the Selvagens.
+Madeira Archipelago, a remote paradise in the middle of the Atlantic Ocean, is a cluster of islands comprising of two inhabited islands, Madeira and Porto Santo, and two uninhabited groups, the Desertas and the Selvagens.
 Madeira, is the largest of the Portuguese archipelago located off the west coast of Africa.

 The island is known worldwide for its wine, the Madeira Wine, the drink that George Washington used to celebrate the Declaration of Independence.
 Funchal is the capital of Madeira, the first place the Portuguese settled overseas, during the Portuguese discoveries.